-Step 2: We consider your appeal and we give you our answer.
+Step 3: We consider your appeal and we give you our answer.

-- When our plan is reviewing your appeal, we take another careful look at all of the information about your request for coverage of medical care.
-We check to see if we were following all the rules when we said no to your request. - We will gather more information if we need it.
-We may contact you or your doctor to get more information.
+- When our plan is reviewing your appeal, we take a careful look at all of the information.
+We check to see if we were following all the rules when we said no to your request. - We will gather more information if needed possibly contacting you or your doctor.

-Deadlines for a "fast" appeal
+Deadlines for a "fast appeal"